worktheclock/replit.github.io/repls/repl-auth.md

 ## Warning

-Be aware that if you're going to use an acccounts system, **PLEASE** do all the specific logic for checking users on the **BACK END**, *do not* do it with JavaScript in your HTML.
+Be aware that if you're going to use an accounts system, **PLEASE** do all the specific logic for checking users on the **BACK END**, *do not* do it with JavaScript in your HTML.

 ## Closing Notes